MathewSachin/MathewSachin.GitHub.io/blog/_posts/2026-04-09-whatsapp-wame-click-to-chat.md

 And if you're a creator or small business owner who hasn't put a wa.me link in your bio yet — that's lost revenue sitting on the table.
 The link generator above takes thirty seconds.

-**How are you planning to use it?** Drop a comment or message me — I'd genuinely like to hear the creative ways people end up using this.